-The selective sorption abilities of molecularly imprinted polymers (MIPs) are remarkable by the virtue of their procedure of synthesis [5, 6].
-Usually they are synthesized by very particular substrate that has the ability of selectively bound and separated.
-A heavily crosslinked rigid polymer is usually synthesized with template molecule.
-After completion of polymerization, a suitable solvent is used to remove template by washing the polymer.
-When polymer is exposed to a racemate solution, the polymer adsorbs one of the enantiomer with notable selectivity [7, 8].
-The covalent and noncovalent are the major techniques for imprinting [9-12].
+Molecularly imprinted polymers (MIPs) are a novel class of selective sorbents due to their manufacturing procedure [5, 6].
+They are usually made for every particular substrate that should be selectively bound and separated.
+A heavily crosslinked rigid polymer is usually synthesized in the presence of the template molecule.
+After completion of polymerization, template molecules are removed by washing the polymer with a suitable solvent.
+When exposed next to a solution of mixture containing template molecules, the polymer will adsorb the template molecule with notable selectivity over other substances like enantiomers [7, 8].
+There are two main types of imprinting: covalent and [9-12] Molecularly noncovalent Imprinted Membranes (MIMs), which are viewed as very promising materials for practical applications with the advantages of low energy consuming and easy to scale up, have also attracted much research interest [13-18].

-The prepared polymer can be cast in the form of membranes, known as Molecularly Imprinted Membranes (MIMs).
-MIMs are considered to be a promising material for selective separation with low energy consumption and can be scale up easily [13-18].

-The appropriate polymer selection for the membrane is a major issue.
+One of the main issues is the selection of appropriate polymeric membrane material.
 Acrylic acid (AA) and acrylonitrile (AN) are most commonly available and have been considered as the most promising materials in a wet phase inversion method [19-25].
-AA contains only one hydroxyl group that is sufficient to make hydrogen with amino acid of template i.e. phenylalanine.
-The AN in the polymer forms solid matrix for the membrane.
-While AA forms non-covalent interaction with template which helps in the fixation of template molecule in the membrane matrix [26].
+AA contains only one hydroxyl group capable of assembling with template molecules such as amino acids through forming hydrogen bonds.
+The AN residues work as solidified parts for membrane formation while AA residues interact with the template molecules to fix the template molecules in the polymeric membrane [26].

-researchers Many have used poly(AA-co-AN) imprinted membrane for the separation of target molecule (template).
-Trotta et al. poly(AA-co-AN) imprinted membrane with tetracycline hydrochloride [24] and naringin [25] for the separation of tetracycline hydrochloride from chloramphenicol; and to separate naringin from orange juice, respectively.
-Kobayashi et al., [19-21] employed Theophylline (THO) as template molecule to imprint poly(AA-co-AN) membrane for the separation of THO and Caffeine (CAF).
-Cristallini et al., [23] prepared Uric acid (UA) and THO imprinted poly(AA-co-AN) membranes for separation of UA and THO.
+Many researchers have used poly(AA-co-AN) imprinted membrane for the separation of target molecule (template).
+Trotta et.al. poly(AA-co-AN) imprinted membrane with tetracycline hydrochloride [24] and naringin [25] for the separation of tetracycline hydrochloride from chloramphenicol; and to separate naringin from orange juice, respectively.
+Kobayashi et.al.
+[19-21] employed Theophylline (THO) as template molecule to imprint poly(AA-co-AN) membrane for the separation of THO and Caffeine (CAF).
+Cristallini et.al.
+[23] prepared Uric acid (UA) and THO imprinted poly(AA-co-AN) membranes for separation of UA and THO.